ibm-cloud-docs/EventStreams/quick_setup_guide.md

-## Create a topic and select number of partitions by using the Admin REST API
+## Step 3: Create a topic and select number of partitions by using the Admin REST API
 {: #create_topic_api}
 {: step}
 {: api}